MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/notifications.md

 Send notifications using external email authentication in Service Manager.

-To configure email notification with Modern authentication, follow these steps:
+To configure email notifications with Modern authentication, follow these steps:

 ### Create an Azure AD app

-1. Sign in to the [Azure portal](https://go.microsoft.com/fwlink/?linkid=2083908) using an account with administrator permission that is using the same account with Microsoft 365 subscription (tenant).
+1. Sign in to the [Azure portal](https://go.microsoft.com/fwlink/?linkid=2083908) using an account with administrator permissions that uses the same account with Microsoft 365 subscription (tenant).
 Search for **Azure Active Directory**.
 2. On the **Overview** page, under **Manage**, select **App registrations** and then select **New registration**.
 3. On the **Register an application** page, do the following:
     1. **Name**: Enter the desired name.
     1. **Supported account types**: Select the desired supported account type.
 4. Select **Register**.
-5. After successful registration, ensure to note the **Application (client) ID** and **Directory (tenant) ID** displayed on the screen.
+5. After successful registration, ensure you note the **Application (client) ID** and **Directory (tenant) ID** displayed on the screen.
 6. On the **Overview** page, under **Manage**, select **Certificates & secrets**.
 7. On the **Certificates & secrets** page, under **Client secrets (0)**, select **+ New client secret**.
 8. On the **Add a client secret** page, do the following: